cornerstoneedge/apiexplorer-sample-connectors-csharp/README.md

 # csod-edge-integrations-custom-provider-service
-This repo is a starter pack for integrating against custom type integrations in Cornerstone Edge.
-Custom type integrations are integrations which collectively fall under one category such as: background check, payroll, time and attendance, etc. Instead of integrating against every vendor, it is more pragamtic to define a common theme to integration types and implement at the type level.
-Therefore, background checks will have one well defined integration contract that various background check providers can build against; and the middleware to integrate between the well defined background check contract as defined by Cornerstone Edge and a background check contract as defined by a Vendor is what this repo serves to accomplish, thus the Custom Connector name.
+This repo is a starter pack for integrating with Cornerstone Connectors.
+Connectors are integrations which collectively fall under one category such as: background check, assessment, job distributioh, virtual instructor led training etc. Instead of integrating against every vendor, it is more pragamtic to define a common theme to integration types and implement at the type level.
+Therefore, background checks will have one well defined integration contract that various background check providers can build against; and the middleware to integrate between the well defined background check contract as defined by Cornerstone Edge and a background check contract as defined by a Vendor is what this repo serves to accomplish, thus the Connector name.

-For those who are savvy and know what they're doing you can simply clone this repo 'master' branch and run it on your local dev machine (currently the configuration is set to work on windows environments, but you can configure it to work in mac and/or linux environments) or an instance in the cloud (aws, azure, google app engine, digital ocean, etc).
+You can simply clone this repo 'master' branch and run it on your local dev machine (currently the configuration is set to work on windows environments, but you can configure it to work in mac and/or linux environments) or an instance in the cloud (aws, azure, google app engine, digital ocean, etc).
 This repo is built using ASPNET Core.
 Please read up on aspnet core and get familiar with it if you're new to C#/donetcore.

 This repo is a baseline for getting started.
 It includes a rudimentary user page, which allows you to associate a username/password combo (basic auth request) to a class of settings (which is unique per client against a vendor/provider).
 This repo serves to help speed up your development process and get a jumpstart by doing most of the leg work and setting up the boiler plate code.
-It also serves to help highlight the concept of Cornerstone Edge Custom Connectors, which is essentially the service that you're building; the middleware that interfaces with a vendor and integrates against a custom type integration as defined by Cornerstone Edge.
+It also serves to help highlight the concept of Connectors as a integration middlware, which is essentially the service that you're building; the middleware that interfaces with a vendor and integrates against a Connector as defined by Cornerstone.

 # Quick Start
 Select the repo that most fits your needs.
 As of 9/5/2017 we have the following branches that we recommend: